 Fear of general anesthesia is a natural concern by many owners.
 However, the risk of chronic oral infection is far greater than the risk of complications from anesthesia.
 No one can guarantee the outcome of anesthesia, but veterinarians are specifically trained to handle any complications should they arise.
 They are able to provide a safe and stable environment while minimizing any pain from the procedure.

-Think of your annual grooming expenses, the average person takes their pet in every 6-8 weeks and pays anywhere from $40.00 to $60.00.
-This can add upwards of $400 every year.
-Dental cleanings start at $210.00 plus tax!
-That’s on the lower end of average.
-So next time you take your pet to the groomers, consider their dental health and talk with our veterinary team.
+Think of your annual grooming expenses, the average person takes their pet in every 6-8 weeks and pays anywhere from $50.00 to $80.00.
+This can add upwards of $650 every year.
+Dental cleanings can actually be very affordable!
+Call to set up a FREE technician visit to receive an estimate for your pets specific needs.
+Next time you take your pet to the groomers, consider their dental health and talk with our veterinary team.
 We can help to ensure that in addition to pearly whites and a clean soft coat that your pet can continue to provide love and fun for many years to come.